Keʻelikōlani Education (KED) Courses

 See How to read course descriptions for information about the formatting used.

-KED 341 Ulu Ke Keiki (3) This course will examine child development from a Hawaiian perspective.
-This course will examine Hawaiian principles and philosophy of child development, current child development research and studies, and appropriate curriculum, pedagogy and evaluation aligned with child growth and development.
-This course is taught solely in the Hawaiian language.
-Pre: KHAW 204 or equivalent (which may be taken concurrently) and permission of the instructor.
+KED 341 Ulu Ke Keiki (3) Examine child development from a Hawaiiian or other Indigenous people's perspective.
+Hawaiian principles and philosophy of child development, current child development research and studies, and appropriate curriculum, pedagogy and evaluation aligned with child growth and development.
+(A) Hawaiiian, (E) Other Language.
+Pre: KHAW 204 or equivalent, which with permission may be taken concurrently; or Indigenous language equivalent to KHAW 204.

-KED 342 He ʻOhana Lanakila (3) This course will look at the concept of ʻohana as it relates to Indigenous Hawaiian education from a macro to micro perspective and the Hawaiian language movement family and community; the school family and community; and working with families.
-Students will examine the history of Indigenous Hawaiian education end the Punana Leo's place as the early childhood education component in this history.
-The course will further examine the role and responsibilities of the teacher in an Indigenous Hawaiian early childhood education program.
-This course is taught solely in Hawaiian language.
-Pre: KHAW 204 or equivalent (which may be taken concurrently) and permission of the instructor.
-Recommended: KED 341
+KED 342 He ʻOhana Lanakila (3) Examine concept of ‘ohana as it relates to Indigenous Hawaiian education or other indigenous people’s education from a macro to micro perspective and the Hawaiian language movement, e.g., family and community; the school family and community; and working with families.
+History of Indigenous education and the Punana Leo's place as the early childhood education component in this history.
+Further examine the role and responsibilities of the teacher in a specific Indigenous language medium early childhood education program.
+(A) Hawaiian, (E) Other Language.
+Pre: KHAW 204 or equivalent, which with permission may be taken concurrently; or Indigenous language equivalent to KHAW 204.

-KED 343 Ma Ka Hana Ka ʻIke I (3) This course will examine the curriculum and pedagogy of the Punana Leo Indigenous Hawaiian medium early childhood education.
-Students will learn the main components of the Punana Leo curriculum including scope and sequence, daily routines, and classroom learning centers---particularly the Makauola and Makaulonoa centers and lessions.
-This course is taught solely in the Hawaiian language.
-Pre: KHAW 204 or equivalent (which may be taken concurrently) and permission of the instructor.
-Recommended: KED 341, KED 342.
+KED 343 Ma Ka Hana Ka 'Ike I (3) Examine the curriculum and pedagogy of the Punana Leo Indigenous language medium early childhood education.
+Learn the main components of the Punana Leo curriculum including scope and sequence, daily routines, and classroom learning centers---particularly the makau ola and makau lonoa centers and lessons.
+(A) Hawaiian, (E) Other.
+Pre: KHAW 204 or equivalent, which with permission may be taken concurrently; or Indigenous language equivalent to KHAW 204.

-KED 344 Ma Ka Hana Ka 'Ike II (3) This course will examine the curriculum and pedagogy of the Punana Leo Indigenous Hawaiian medium early childhood education.
-Students will learn Punana Leo curriculum scope and sequence, daily routines, focusing on Makaumakemakika and Makauolelo learning centers and lessons.
-This course is taught solely in the Hawaiian language.
-Instructor Permission Required.
-Pre: KHAW 204 or equivalent (which may be taken concurrently) and permission of the instructor.
-Recommended: KED 341, KED 342, KED 343.
+KED 344 Ma Ka Hana Ka 'Ike II (3) Examine the curriculum and pedagogy of the Punana Leo Indigenous language medium early childhood education.
+Learn Punana Leo curriculum scope and sequence, daily routines, focusing on makau makemakika and makau ‘olelo learning centers and lessons.
+(A) Hawaiian, (E) Other Language.
+Pre: KHAW 204 or equivalent, which with permission may be taken concurrently; or Indigenous language equivalent to KHAW 204.

 KED 462 Enrichg Holistc Lrng Mauli Ola (1) Continuation of KED 461.
 Advanced level for increasing teacher effectiveness through culturally appropriate classroom practices and curriculum development.
 Course work focuses on improving culture-based instruction through evaluation and revision of a unit plan.
 Must be taken CR/NC.
 Conducted in Hawaiian.
 Pre: KED 361 and KED 461; minimum of 3 years college-level Hawaiian language course work, and permission from the College.